-- Hiking shoes are a comfortable choice for easy day hikes.
-Their low cut and flexible midsoles make for a comfortable option when out for a stroll or even running around the park.
+This option is a comfortable choice for easy day hikes.
+Their low-cut and flexible midsoles make for a comfortable option when out for a stroll or even running around the park.
 Some of the options given above, like the Merrell Kids Trail Chaser, can even double as a running shoe that’s perfectly appropriate for the playground.
-Buying separate shoes just for hiking can seem a bit much for some families, but buying one good shoe that is great for the trail and the playground is a very different calculation!
+Buying toddler hiking shoes just for the trails can seem a bit much for some families, but buying one good shoe that is great for the trail and the playground is a very different calculation.

-- Day Hiking Boots have a mid-high cut that offers more support on longer hikes and shorter backpacking trips.
-Boots like the LL Bean Toddlers Waterproof Trail Model Hikers also have a higher cut to help out young kids who might need more support to stay on their feet on a rocky trail.
-The goldilocks of kids hiking boots, these will be more flexible than traditionally designed hiking boots but will also lack some of their support.
+The goldilocks of kids hiking boots, day hiking boots have a mid-high cut that offers more support on longer hikes and shorter backpacking trips.
+Boots like the LL Bean Toddlers Waterproof Trail Model Hikers fit this category.
+As toddler hiking shoes, they help young kids who need more support to stay on their feet on a rocky trail.
+These will be more flexible than traditionally designed hiking boots but will also lack some of their support.

-- Backpacking Boots: These are updated versions of good old traditional hiking boots that are designed to be worn while carrying heavy loads on multi-day trips.
+These are updated versions of good old traditional hiking boots that are designed to be worn while carrying heavy loads on multi-day trips.
 The high cut is for greater ankle support and they have durable, supportive, stiff mid-soles.
-Needless to stay, traditional hiking boot styles aren’t going to be necessary for most young hikers.
+Needless to say, traditional hiking boot styles aren’t going to be necessary for most young hikers.

 If you find that your kids are slipping and sliding while wearing shoes with average grip, you might want to consider the Salomon Kids XA Pro with their famously aggressive grip.

-And if nothing in particular stands out to you about your trails, but you want to step up from running shoes, an all around pair like the Merrell Trail Chaser might be best for you.
+And if nothing stands out to you about your trails, but you want to step up from running shoes, an all-around pair like the Merrell Trail Chaser might be best for you.

-The latter is a popular pick for younger children that still can’t tie their own shoe laces.
+The latter is a popular pick for toddler hiking shoes and for younger children that still can’t tie their own shoelaces.
 One less tripping hazard to avoid!
 However, if they break there isn’t an option to replace them like buying another pair of laces.